happyplan/happyplan/docs/2-Configuring-Project.md

 `/!\` You should know that under Jekyll files (layouts, pages or posts), the entire happyplan configuration is accessible using `site.happyplan`.
 Eg: `{{ site.happyplan.version }}` or `{{ site.happyplan.cachebuster }}` can be used everywhere you need it.

+__Notice: with the default happyplan command `happyplan` used for development, `drafts` & `future` options of Jekyll are set to `true`__.
+Obviously you can override that behavior from your configuration.

 ### Assets

 **By default, _only one stylesheet_ is included automatically**